Leadership

 PEO IEW&S

-Kyle is currently serving in a Senior Executive Service (SES) detail, as the Acting Deputy Program Executive Officer at PEO IEW&S, where he plays a pivotal role in coordinating, integrating, and leading eight subordinate Project Managers (PMs) to ensure the development and integration of sensors and sensor data across various technologies.
-He has previously served in this acting capability in 2023, where Kyle also formulated and planned long-range programs aimed at ensuring the engineering, acquisition, integration, fielding, and sustainment of complex IEW&S systems.
+On August 11, 2025, Mr. Laurence Mixon became the Acting Deputy Program Executive Officer for Intelligence, Electronic Warfare and Sensors (DPEO IEW&S) at Aberdeen Proving Ground, MD.
+In this position he plays a pivotal role in coordinating, integrating, and leading eight subordinate Project Managers (PMs) to ensure the development and integration of sensors and sensor data across various technologies.

 Special Assistant to the PEO